Find Affordable College Courses

 Champaign, IL

-Parkland College did quite well in this year’s ranking of the most popular places for allied health and medical assisting services students to get a associate degree.
-It came in at #8 on the list.
-Located in the city of Champaign, Parkland College is a public college with a medium-sized student population.
+With a ranking of #8, Parkland College did quite well on this year’s most popular schools for allied health and medical assisting services students working on their associate degree.
+Located in the small city of Champaign, Parkland College is a public school with a moderately-sized student population.

 Women make up 79% of the medical assisting majors at the school.